Bridging Prediction and Intervention Problems in Social Systems: Background

 \begin{example}[Medical cost prediction] In many healthcare systems, high-risk care management programs are used to allocate additional resources to patients with the greatest medical need.
 Given limited capacity in such programs, healthcare providers and insurers often rely on algorithmic tools to prioritize enrollment \cite[e.g.][]{Optum}.
 Widely deployed tools predict patients’ future healthcare \emph{costs} as a proxy for their underlying \emph{health status}, as costs are readily available in billing records and assumed to correlate with need~\citep{obermeyer2019dissecting}.

 \end{example}

-Institutional context dictates what data is collected in the first place.
-For example, in \Cref{ex:medical_cost} (cost prediction), a machine learning researcher might consider cost prediction rather than outcome prediction, as in \citep{obermeyer2019dissecting}, to be an error of naivete rather than a natural consequence of how institutions generate data.
-A lot of data collection in healthcare is to support insurance billing, and was not collected in the first place to support downstream predictive innovation or future machine-learning papers.
-Most data from institutions is collected for administrative purposes for their ongoing activities.
+Institutional context dictates what data is collected in the first place---usually primarily for administrative purposes, rather than downstream research.\footnote{For example, in \Cref{ex:medical_cost} (cost prediction), a machine learning researcher might consider cost prediction rather than outcome prediction, as in \citep{obermeyer2019dissecting}, to be an error of naivete rather than a natural consequence of how institutions generate data.
+A lot of data collection in healthcare is to support insurance billing, and was not collected in the first place to support downstream predictive innovation or future machine-learning papers. }

 \begin{example}[Triaging and targeting social services, in housing: VI-SPDAT] Many jurisdictions face the impossible challenge of deciding how to allocate severely resource-limited housing supports among many vulnerable individuals in need.
 The vulnerability index-service prioritization decision assistance tool (VI-SPDAT) was developed in 2013 by OrgCode to assess acuity/need and has been widely used as a screening and triage tool.
 Standardized assessment of vulnerability and need can improve upon alternative allocations based on first-come-first-served, luck, or potentially unevenly distributed caseworker discretion.
 Many cities opted to use VI-SPDAT in response to the U.S. Department of Housing and Urban Development (HUD) in 2013's requirement to standardize assessment practices and ensure that the most vulnerable people of greatest need are prioritized for receive housing.
 However, the tool never received additional resources to support its deployment at scale.
 Evaluations of VI-SPDAT indicate that these tools may not capture the full level of vulnerability for particular individuals; recent evaluations show worse outcomes for certain subpopulations \citep{petry2021associations} leading to OrgCode’s announcement that the tool should be phased out of use.